Stoll Keenon Ogden PLLC | Advertising Material

 Business Torts and Commercial Litigation: Doug oversees a team of attorneys who represent clients by defending and prosecuting business torts claims, including shareholder and derivative actions, and claims for breach of contract and breach of fiduciary duty, bad faith, tortious interference with contractual relations, fraudulent misrepresentation and theft of trade secrets.

 Class Action: Doug represents both plaintiffs and defendants in class actions in state and federal courts.
-His class action experience includes defense of class action claims by residents allegedly injured by release of chemicals from derailed train cars, defense of claims by purported class of homeowners regarding alleged defects in home construction, prosecution claims regarding cemetery’s failure to bury deceased in agreed-upon plots and vaults, and defense of claims by residents claiming nuisance from hog farming operations.
+His class action experience includes the defense of class action claims by residents allegedly injured by the release of chemicals from derailed train cars, defense of claims by a purported class of homeowners regarding alleged defects in home construction, prosecution claims regarding the cemetery’s failure to bury the deceased in agreed-upon plots and vaults, and defense of claims by residents claiming nuisance from hog farming operations.

 Securities Litigation: Doug has successfully represented clients on alleged insider trading cases, negotiating settlements with the Securities and Exchange Commission to the satisfaction of our clients.